 Ixiaro

-Generic Name: Japanese encephalitis virus vaccine (SA14-14-2)
+Generic name: Japanese encephalitis virus vaccine (SA14-14-2) [ JAP-a-NEEZ-en-SEF-a-LYE-tis-VYE-rus-VAX-een ]

-What is Ixiaro?
+What is Ixiaro vaccine?

-Ixiaro is used to help prevent Japanese encephalitis in adults and adolescents who are at least 17 years old.
+Ixiaro vaccine is used to help prevent Japanese encephalitis in adults and adolescents who are at least 17 years old.

 Japanese encephalitis is a serious disease caused by a virus.
 It is the leading cause of viral encephalitis (inflammation of the brain) in Asia.
 Encephalitis is an infection of the membrane around the brain and spinal cord.
 This infection often causes only mild symptoms, but prolonged swelling of the brain can cause permanent brain damage or death.